NCEAS/metacat/helm/README.md

 > [!NOTE]
 > This is a separate process from installing the Metacat Helm chart, and only needs to be done once.
 See [these important warnings](https://github.com/DataONEorg/dataone-cnpg?tab=readme-ov-file#secrets--credentials) about not changing credentials!

-We recomment using the [CloudNative PG](https://cloudnative-pg.io/) operator to install and manage a PostgreSQL cluster for use with Metacat.
+We recommend using the [CloudNative PG](https://cloudnative-pg.io/) operator to install and manage a PostgreSQL cluster for use with Metacat.
 The operator automates many of the tasks involved in installing, configuring, and managing a PostgreSQL cluster, including backups, failover, and scaling.
-Installing CNPG is beyond the scope of this document, but you can find detailed instructions in the [DataONE K8s Cluster documentation](https://github.com/DataONEorg/k8s-cluster/blob/main/postgres/postgres.md#cloudnativepg-operator-installation).
+Installing CNPG is beyond the scope of this document, but you can find detailed instructions in the [DataONE K8s Cluster documentation](https://github.com/DataONEorg/k8s-cluster/blob/main/operators/postgres/postgres.md#cloudnativepg-operator-installation).

 Once the CNPG operator is installed, you can create a PostgreSQL cluster easily, using the [DataONE CNPG Helm Chart](https://github.com/DataONEorg/dataone-cnpg).

 ### Before installing the chart

 1. Ensure you have set the correct values for the database name and the database owner (username) in your values overrides.
 (If you deploy with the wrong values, it's difficult to change them after the fact).
-2. If you are planning to provide your own database password instead of having CNPG create one for you (e.g. if you're migrating data from an existing database), you can use [this yaml template](helm/admin/secret--cloudnative-pg.yaml) to create your secret - see the instructions in the file.
+2. If you are planning to provide your own database password instead of having CNPG create one for you (e.g. if you're migrating data from an existing database), you can use [this yaml template](./admin/secret--cloudnative-pg.yaml) to create your secret - see the instructions in the file.
+The value of `database.existingSecret` in your values overrides should match the name of the secret you create.
+If not overridden, it will default to `<releasename>-metacat-cnpg` (where `<releasename>` is the name of the **metacat** release, not the cnpg release!)
 3. Finally, double-check all your values, and then install the chart, as follows:

 ### EITHER: Fresh Metacat Install with an Empty Database